ITV (TV network): Weather

 The ITV National Weather forecast was first broadcast in 1989, using data supplied by the Met Office, and was presented by a number of weather forecasters.
-The forecasts are sponsored in which the sponsors message, would appear prior to and following the forecast.
+The forecasts are sponsored with the sponsor's message appearing before and after the forecast.
 The forecasts are made immediately after the main national news bulletins.

 Prior to the creation of the national forecast, each regional company provided its own regional forecast.
 The regional forecasts today are incorporated into the main regional news bulletins, and in the summer months, includes a pollen count.

 Late-night programming

-Currently only new episodes of long-form news and current affairs programmes like Exposure, Peston and On Assignment are being scheduled after News at Ten, with the latter title currently only appearing on a month-by-month basis.
-As the channel carries a simulcast of the Ideal World shopping network for a couple of hours after midnight, the time between the news and the shopping is usually kept for re-runs, with ITV repeating its primetime entertainment shows or sports programming from ITV4.
+Currently only new episodes of long-form news and current affairs programmes like Exposure, Peston and On Assignment are being scheduled after News at Ten.
+The channel broadcasts a partnership teleshopping service overnight, replacing gambling broadcasts: the time between the news and the shopping is usually kept for re-runs, with ITV repeating its primetime entertainment shows, films, or sports programming from ITV4.